-Italian Gelato - One Day I Walked Into A
+One Day I Walked Into An Italian Gelateria

 In Italy one of my goals was to discover gelato.
 I have tried gelato in the states but have never been fond of the texture.
 I have found it to be, very airy almost like eating flavored dry snow in cream.
 My idea was to sample gelato as often as possible to see if we had it right back in the states.